liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 ### Creating an Application Adapter  [](id=lp-6-1-dgen06-creating-an-application-adapter--0)

-Let's create an Application Adapter hook plugin named `example-hook`.
-It will overwrite the Navigation portlet's `view.jsp`, while including the original Navigation portlet's JSP with some custom text after its contents.
+Let's create an Application Adapter hook named `example-hook`.
+It will override the Navigation portlet's `view.jsp`, while including the original Navigation portlet's JSP with some custom text after its contents.

 Here's how we do it: